dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/ASM - Assembly Language (and related).md

 	- eax, ecx, edx, ebs, **esp, ebp**, esi, edi
 - 64bit Registers (amd64)
 	- rax, rcx, rdx, rbx, **rsp, rbp**, rsi, rdi, r8, r9, 10, r11, r12, r13, r14, 15
+	- The lower 32 bits of `rax` can be accessed using `eax`
+		- The lower 16-bits using `ax`
+		- And the lower 8-bits using `al`
+	- Lower register bytes access is applicable to *almost all* registers.
 - arm Registers
 	- r0, r1, r2, r3, r4, r5, r6, r7, r8, r9, r10, r11, r12, **r13, r14**
 - Address for the next instruction for the CPU is kept in: